Goodbye, Noah: Popular neighborhood hangout, Olympic Grill, becoming a Leo’s

 Vukaj says he hopes his customers would not think he let them down, “but it was not my intention.
 My brother was a part of this and for me when he died it changed everything.”
 He said he knows how important a restaurant can be in building community — like helping people get through Flint’s water crisis.
 For awhile when the water crisis started, business went down, he said.
 He bought a $5,000 filtration system to help assure his customers would feel safe–and “you people came back and made it what it is,” he said.

-The Court Street Leo’s will be the fourth in the county, joining others in Fenton, Grand Blanc and another on Miller Road.
+The Court Street Leo’s will be the fifth in the county, joining others in Davison, Fenton, Grand Blanc and another on Miller Road.
 The chain, now with headquarters in Birmingham, was started by brothers Peter and Leo Stassinopoulos, who arrived in Detroit from Greece in the 1960s.
 The corporation does about $30 million worth of business yearly generated in more than 50 locations in and around southeast Michigan.

 EVM Editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.